syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Financial-Formulas.md

 **Remarks:**

-* Dates are stored as serial numbers.
-For example, January 1, 1900 is 1, and January 1, 2008 is 39448.
+* Dates are stored as serial numbers. (e.g., January 1, 1900, is represented as 1).

-* If settlement or maturity is not valid, `MDURATION` returns `#VALUE!`.
+* If settlement or maturity is a not valid date, `MDURATION` returns the `#VALUE!` error.

-* If yld < 0 or coupon < 0, it returns `#NUM!`.
-If frequency is not 1, 2, or 4, it returns `#NUM!`.
+* If yld or coupon less than 0, or if frequency is not 1, 2, or 4, `MDURATION` returns the `#NUM!` error.

-* If basis is outside the range 0-4, it returns `#NUM!`.
+* If basis is outside the range 0-4, it returns the `#NUM!` error.

-* If settlement is greater than or equal to maturity, it returns `#NUM!`.
+* If settlement is greater than or equal to maturity, `MDURATION` returns the `#NUM!` error.

-* Equation to calculate `MDURATION` is `Modified Duration = Macaulay Duration / (1 + (yld / frequency))`.
+* `MDURATION` adjusts the Macaulay duration to account for changes in interest rates.

 ## PDURATION

-The function `PDURATION` returns the number of periods required by an investment to reach a specified value.
+The `PDURATION` function returns the number of periods required by an investment to reach a specified value.

 **Syntax:**